gaoisbest/NLP-Projects/Pretraining_LM/README.md

 # Introduction
-- Principle: **Pre-training** on large corpus, then **feature-based** (e.g., ELMo, BERT) or **fine-tuning** (e.g., GPT, BERT) to downstream tasks. **Feature-based** strategy uses task-specific architecture that includes the pre-trained representations as additional features. **Fine-tuning** stragety introduces minimal task-specific parameters and is trained on downstream tasks by fine-tuning the pretrained parameters.
+- Two stages: unsupervised **pre-training** on large corpus, then supervised **feature-based** (e.g., ELMo, BERT) or **fine-tuning** (e.g., GPT, BERT) to downstream tasks.
+    - **Feature-based** strategy uses task-specific architecture that includes the pre-trained representations as additional features.
+    - **Fine-tuning** stragety introduces minimal task-specific parameters and is trained on downstream tasks by fine-tuning the pretrained parameters.

 - Transfer learning from computer vision shows that **low-level features can be shared and high-level features are task-dependent**, therefore we can use our own data to fine-tune the pre-trained model with **same model strcuture**.
 - [History](https://zhuanlan.zhihu.com/p/49271699?utm_medium=social&utm_source=wechat_session&wechatShare=2&from=timeline&isappinstalled=0): NNLM -> Word2vec (cannot handle polysemy) -> ELMo (dynamic word embedding, biLM + biLSTM) -> ULMFiT (three steps) -> GPT (start fine-tune schema, uniLM + Transformer) -> BERT (biLM + Transformer)